Jonathan is a Grade 4 prosecutor.

 Jonathan was instructed by the CPS Organised Crime Division, in the prosecution of defendants involved in the importation / attempted importation of prohibited firearms (disguised stun guns), over a thousand rounds of ammunition a fragmentation grenade all of which had been purchased on the ‘dark web’.
 The case involved the use of evidence from the United States and Sweden.

-One of the defendants was also involved in the supply of tens of prohibited firearms and compatible ammunition to criminals and criminal groups within the United Kingdom.
+One of the defendants was also involved in the supply of at least thirty three prohibited firearms with compatible ammunition to criminals and criminal groups within the United Kingdom.

 The primary defendant received a sentence of 22 1/2 years imprisonment following a guilty plea.

-R v AM and 5 others (Operation Joyce)
+R v LF and 6 others (Operation Trent II)

-R v MA and 3 others (Operation Kneel)
+R v DO and 8 others (Operation Nighthawk)

-R v SW and 6 others (Operation Limit 2)
+R v JP and 6 Others (Operation Salt)